frankra/db2-trab-ga/readme.md

 	4. Entities and Relationships:

+		USER as User - User is the Unique entity to maintain a user(person) information.
+		MEMBER as Member - Member is a 'relationship instance' of a User to something.
+		MEMBER_GROUP as GroupMember or Group - Group is a collection of Members.
+		LIST as List - List is a simple list of tasks assigned to a Group, which contains one Member as Owner and several Items.
+		ITEM as List Item or Item - Item is a task which is assigned to a List

 		USER has [0..n] MEMBERS as Members of Groups - MEMBER has USER_ID as Foreign Key

 		MEMBER_GROUP has [0..n] MEMBERS as Group Members - MEMBER has GROUP_ID as Foreign Key